 Readout circuit

 To measure the charge state of the nanowire single hole transistor (SHT), ohmic reflectometry technique was applied.
-For that purpose RF signal was sent down the coax line (Figure 5, right).
-Reflected signal was separated in the directional coupler and directed to the Weinreb’s CITLF2 and Minicircuits ZX60-33LN-S+ amplifiers (Figure 5, right) to make SNR immune to the next room temperature stages.
-Amplitude of the reflected signal from the resonator circuit depends on the SHT charge state.
-Explanation of the working principle of ohmic reflectometry can be found at the end of the “State of the art” chapter.
-Resonator circuit was consisted of matching circuit (Figure 4) and SHT resistance RS in parallel to parasitic capacitance CS, as can be seen in a simple circuit model in Figure 3.
-Parasitic capacitance is capacitance to the ground that comes from bonding wires, sample itself, RF line and inductor.
+For that purpose the RF signal was sent down the coax line (Figure 5, right).
+The reflected signal was separated in the directional coupler and directed to the Weinreb’s CITLF2 and Minicircuits ZX60-33LN-S+ amplifiers (Figure 5, right) to make the SNR immune to the next room temperature stages (explain a bit more).
+The amplitude of the reflected signal from the resonator circuit depends on the SHT charge state.
+The explanation of the working principle of ohmic reflectometry can be found at the end of the “State of the art” chapter.
+The used resonator circuit consisted of a matching circuit (Figure 4) and the SHT resistance RS in parallel to the parasitic capacitance CS, as can be seen in a simple circuit model in Figure 3.
+Finally there exists always a parasitic capacitance, which is a capacitance to the ground that comes from bonding wires, the sample itself, the RF line and the used inductor.

 (There is nice circuit schematic in the Natalia paper.
 Since she is not explicitly telling that lowering parasitic capacitance increases sensitivity, I was thinking, maybe it would be good to take that circuit model with a reference and make a simulation in Qucs showing that with lowering parasitics, change in reflection coef increases.
-For the purpose of justifying lowering parasitic capacitance by removing grounds in the PCB)
+For the purpose of justifying lowering parasitic capacitance by removing grounds in the PCB- This seems like a good idea!)

-For the purpose of minimization of this parasitic capacitance and thus increase sensitivity of the reflectometry, PCB ground plane is removed below RF lines, corresponding PCB bonding pads and a sample.
+For the purpose of minimization of this parasitic capacitance and thus increase sensitivity of the reflectometry, the PCB ground plane is removed below the RF lines, the corresponding PCB bonding pads and the sample.
 Matching circuit elements used are surface mounted inductor Murata 1,2 μH and varactor MACOM MA46H070-1056.
-Varactor was used to be able to always achieve good matching condition despite changing of SHT resistance Rs following the approach in [13].
-Varactor is voltage tunable capacitor.
-Matching condition is situation in which large resistance (~100 KΩ) of the single hole transistor (SHT) is transformed to near 50 Ω value what is characteristic impedance of the RF line, thus minimizing reflected signal amplitude (as can be seen in the reflectometry explanation at the end of the “State of the art” chapter).
+A Varactor – a voltage tunable capacitor - was used to be able to always achieve good matching condition despite the change of the SHT resistance Rs following the approach in [13].
+(Put this in reflectometry explanation and here just refer to it)Matching condition is situation in which large resistance (~100 KΩ) of the single hole transistor (SHT) is transformed to near 50 Ω value what is characteristic impedance of the RF line, thus minimizing reflected signal amplitude (as can be seen in the reflectometry explanation at the end of the “State of the art” chapter) (do we need to say it again?).
 For this case change in a reflected signal amplitude due to SHT charge configuration change is maximized and consequently measurement sensitivity is maximized [13].